The Atacama Cosmology Telescope: Detection of the Pairwise Kinematic Sunyaev-Zel'dovich Effect with SDSS DR15 Galaxies: Formalism

 where $n_e$ is the electron number density, $T_0=2.726K$ is the average CMB temperature and $\sigma_T$ is the Thomson cross-section.
 A positive peculiar velocity, {\bf v}, relates to motion away from the observer, so induces a negative kSZ effect.

-The temperature is obtained through aperture photometry (AP), in which the temperatures of pixels within a disk of size $\Theta$ and an annulus of equal area, out to radius $\sqrt{2}\Theta$, are differenced around each group/cluster.
+The temperature is obtained through aperture photometry (AP), in which the temperatures of pixels within a disk of aperture size $\Theta$ and an annulus of equal area, out to radius $\sqrt{2}\Theta$, are differenced around each group/cluster.
 We use the positions of the tracer LRGs to center the aperture, under the assumption of the Central Galaxy Paradigm \citep{vandenBosch:2005} that the brightest galaxy within a group/cluster traces the minimum of the gravitational potential well.

-The aperture temperature at the angular position of the $i^{\mathrm{th}}$ galaxy, ${\bf r}_i=\{ {\bf\hat{r}}_i, z_i\}$, with an aperture size $\Theta$, by analyzing a postage stamp region that includes, but extends beyond, the region over which the aperture temperature is calculated.
+The aperture temperature is calculated by analyzing a postage stamp region centered at the angular position of the $i^{\mathrm{th}}$ galaxy, ${\bf r}_i=\{ {\bf\hat{r}}_i, z_i\}$ that includes, but extends beyond, the group/cluster in question.
 Within the postage stamp a finer resolution pixel grid is created, 10 times smaller than the pixel size; temperatures are assigned to the finer pixels using a Fourier domain interpolation.
 The average temperatures of the smaller pixels contained in the disk/ring are then used to calculate the $T_{AP}(r_i,z_i,\Theta)=\bar{T}_{\mathrm{disk}}-\bar{T}_{\mathrm{annulus}}$.
 We checked that this gives an equivalent result to taking weighted averages of the full size pixels when a fractional weighting equivalent to the area of each pixel within the disk or annulus is included.

-We use an aperture size of $\Theta=2.1'$, aligned with the anticipated angular size of groups/clusters in the redshift ranges we are analyzing ($2.1'$ at $z=0.5$ relates to a comoving scale of $\sim$0.8Mpc for the cosmological model assumed in the analysis, as described in Sec.~\ref{sec:form:sn}).
+We use an aperture size of $\Theta=2.1'$, aligned with the anticipated angular size of groups/clusters in the redshift ranges we are analyzing ($2.1'$ at $z=0.5$ relates to a comoving scale of $\sim$1.1Mpc for the cosmological model assumed in the analysis, as described in Sec.~\ref{sec:form:sn}).

 We estimate the kSZ temperature by calculating the temperature decrement around each tracer galaxy,

 where, following H12 and DB17, we subtract a redshift-smoothed aperture temperature, $\bar{T}_{AP}$, to remove potential redshift dependent contamination that could mirror a pairwise signal when differencing aperture temperatures from objects separated in redshift.
 A Gaussian smoothing is applied for each pair using a redshift smoothing parameter, $\sigma_z$: \bea \bar T_{AP}(r_i, z_i, \Theta, \sigma_z) &=&\frac{\sum_j T_{AP} (r_i, \Theta) \exp\left(- \frac{(z_i-z_j)^2}{2\sigma_z^2}\right)}{\sum_j \exp\left(- \frac{(z_i-z_j)^2}{2\sigma_z^2}\right)} \eea We use $\sigma_z= 0.01$, as used by the {\it Planck} team \cite{Ade:2015lza} and in DB17.
 We demonstrate that the pairwise results are insensitive to the precise value of $\sigma_z$ in Appendix~\ref{sec:comparison}.